While we are closed we will be offering workshops online for families please check out upcoming events below

 For parents of newly diagnosed children

-This six part educational series is designed for families of newly diagnosed children, but is also open to any family who would like to learn more about living with autism.Offered three times a year, Winter 2017 session will take place at Umass Medical School in Worcester .
-Series includes:
+This six part educational series is designed for families of newly diagnosed children, but is also open to any family who would like to learn more about living with autism.Offered three times a year, Spring 2020 session will take place at our new location in Worcester, and have a live streaming option Series includes: